Keep Shorewood Beautiful

 Key Initiatives

-Our work focuses on protecting natural habitats and promoting sustainable practices within the community.
-We advocate for responsible development that respects our environment.
+We focus on protecting our natural environment and promoting sustainable development.
+We advocate for responsible development that respects our environment and the quality of life and character of Shorewood.

 Wetlands